phaustin/quantecon-example/book/docs/numba.md

     return area_estimate * 4  # dividing by radius**2
 ```

-Now let\'s see how fast it runs:
+Now let's see how fast it runs:

 ```{code-cell} ipython3
 %time calculate_pi()